Photo by Paul Horpedahl

 Photo by Gillian Riesen

-Mary-Hollis Hundley, soprano, was looking forward in her 2020-2021 season to joining the roster at The Metropolitan Opera as cover of Sister Catherine in Heggie’s Dead Man Walking as well as making her Glimmerglass Festival debut as Zemina in Wagner’s Die Feen and Fiordiligi in a reimagined production of Mozart’s Così fan tutte entitled Così?, until their unfortunate cancellations due to COVID-19.
+Her COVID-19 cancelations during the 2020-2021 season included joining the roster at The Metropolitan Opera as cover of Sister Catherine in Heggie’s Dead Man Walking as well as making her debut as Zemina in Wagner’s Die Feen and Fiordiligi in a reimagined production of Mozart’s Così fan tutte (entitled Così?).

 During the 2019-20 season, Ms. Hundley was awarded First Place in the Brava!
 James M. Collier Vocal Competition and received an Encouragement Award from the Wagner Society of New York.
 She covered the Title Role in Janáček's Jenůfa at the Santa Fe Opera, where she was awarded the Anna Case MacKay Memorial Award for Outstanding Apprentices.
 She was most recently seen as Merilee, the Giantess in the world premiere of Sherlock Holmes and the Case of the Fallen Giant with American Lyric Theater.